nperaino/HRMSScripts/mobility/Readme.txt

 1997, 8, 275-282)

 But significant subroutine editing has been done regarding removal of interpolation parameterization since SciPy can handel a lot of this more simply than in Fortran.
-I have not yet figured out why the buffer gas radius is off by a factor of 10.
-So if buffr variable is set to 1.09, it is wrong, but 0.109 gives the correct predictions.

 This is a rewrite of "Sigma" in python.